laminlabs/lamin-docs/docs/includes/laminhub-highlights.md

 - **infrastructure** → manage many distributed storage locations & databases
 - **zero lock-in** → the open-source core ensures data remains yours & accessible even if you cancel LaminHub

+Enterprise highlights:

+- permissions are enforced on the Postgres & storage layer → **no** need for an intermediate web service or query language
+- permissions can easily be combined with Postgres & AWS permissions → any customization need is met

 Quality of life:

 - optional hosting